Classical and Quantum Mechanics via Lie algebras: The Heisenberg picture

 \section{The Heisenberg picture}

+\at{The common theme is that both classical mechanics and quantum mechanics have a Heisenberg picture, and in this picture they look similar.
+The Schr"odinger picture considered in the previous section appears only since it is the one with which most readers will be superficially familiar (at least through knowing the term wave function).\\ You didn't mention the phrase "Schr\"odinger Picture" in the previous section, nor make a reference now to tell the reader that's what you'd just been talking about.
+You just introduce the phrase below without linking it to the foregoing.
+Instead, you could first tell the reader that you've just been talking about the "Schr\"odinger Picture", clarify what it is, and then introduce the Heisenberg picture as an equivalent.}

 In the beginning of quantum mechanics there were two independent formulations; the \bfi{Heisenberg picture} (discovered in 1925 by Heisenberg), and the \bfi{Schr\"odinger picture} (discovered in 1926 by Schr\"odinger).
-Although the formulations seem different at first sight, they were quickly shown to be completely equivalent.
+Although the formulations seemed very different at first, they were quickly shown to be completely equivalent.

 In the Schr\"odinger picture, the physical configuration is described by a time-dependent state vector in a Hilbert space, and the observables are time-independent operators on this Hilbert space.
 In the Heisenberg picture this is the other way around; the vector is time-independent and the observables are time-dependent operators.

 The connection between the two pictures comes from noting that everything in physics that is \bfi{objective} in the sense that it can be verified repeatedly is computable from expectation values (here representing averages over repeated observations), and that the time-dependent expectations \lbeq{e.schr} \<f\>_t= \sint \rho(t) f = \sint f \rho(t) \eeq (remember that the quantum integral \gzit{e.quantint} is a trace!) in the Schr\"odinger picture can be alternatively written in the Heisenberg picture as \lbeq{e.heis} \< f \>_t = \sint \rho f(t) = \sint f(t) \rho\,. \eeq The traditional view of classical mechanics corresponds to the Heisenberg picture -- the observables depend on time and the density is time-independent.
 However, both pictures can be used in classical mechanics, too.